Practical tips for welding: tungsten electrodes

 Tungsten electrodes and their doping

 Tungsten is the main component of TIG welding electrodes, but apart from the pure tungsten electrode (WP green), all others are enriched with further elements, which is known as doping.
 This is also called tungsten doping.
+The additional elements give the electrodes their very specific properties to optimize the welding process.
+These are described in more detail below.

 But which tungsten electrode is the right one for my welding process?